wp-plugins/stop-sopa-ribbon/readme.txt

 == Changelog ==

 = 1.0 =
 * First release, nothing fancy, this is a 5-line plugin written to practice my Dvorak typing skills.
+Props to @yoast for the cursor/pointer tip.